China automakers look overseas as local slowdown pinches

 Li declined to elaborate on how soon he envisions he can achieve this objective.

 A host of other Chinese auto companies are also working to boost exports.
-Major players include Chery Automobile Co. and SAIC Motor Corp..
+Major players include Chery Automobile Co.
+CHERY.UL and SAIC Motor Corp.
+(600104.SS).
 They are doing so in part because the quality and safety of their Chinese-designed cars have improved.

 Geely's technology and product-development chief Frank Zhao contends that a "commoditization" of technology has helped China's indigenous auto makers improve quality and raise Chinese-designed cars' credibility overseas.